renpy/renpy/sphinx/source/atl.rst

     If None, no rotation occurs.
 Otherwise, the image will be rotated by this many degrees clockwise.
 Rotating the displayable causes it to be resized, according to the setting of rotate_pad, below.
-This can cause positioning to change if Add 'xanchor' to dictionary and yanchor are not 0.5.
+This can cause positioning to change if xanchor and yanchor are not 0.5.

 .. transform-property:: rotate_pad